This post may contain affiliate or sponsored links. Please read our disclosure policy.

-3 – Have everyone bring their grocery store receipts, tally up the group cost at your meeting, and divide out equally.
+3 – Have everyone bring their grocery store receipts, tally up the group cost at your meeting, and divide them out equally.
 The upside is that cost is always even for everyone.
 The downside is that it takes a LOT of work and someone will inevitably forget their receipts or lose them.
-There’s also the occasional complications of people who purchase a side of beef for the freezer or those who grow some of their own ingredients, for instance.
+There are also the occasional complications of people who purchase a side of beef for the freezer or those who grow some of their own ingredients, for instance.
 Figuring out exact cost can become tedious.
 I wouldn’t personally recommend this method.
-But, hey, if you’re a super administrative and love drowning in details as a group, then feel free! 🙂
+But, hey, if you’re super administrative and love drowning in details as a group, then feel free! 🙂

 How will we create our menu?
 Will we choose our meals at a face-to-face meeting?
 Over email?
 Using a Google Doc?
 Will each person be responsible for bringing at least four recipe ideas to the group to discuss and pick from, for example?

 How many servings should each meal be?
-Our group has always done four servings for each family, since the majority of recipes make 4-8 servings.
-We even went so far as to create Freezer Club Guidelines & Reminders, a Google doc which you can download and use if you like, with some portion guidelines for certain kinds of meals (i.e. burger meals should contain four 1/4 lb burgers, chicken meals are 1.5 lbs of meat, tilapia should include 6 filets, etc.).
+Our group has always done four servings for each family since the majority of recipes make 4-8 servings.
+We even went so far as to create Freezer Club Guidelines & Reminders, a Google doc that you can download and use if you like, with some portion guidelines for certain kinds of meals (i.e. burger meals should contain four 1/4 lb burgers, chicken meals are 1 1/2 lbs of meat, tilapia should include 6 filets, etc.).
 The reason we did this is that often recipes vary when it comes to what a portion size actually is.
 When in doubt, though, we try to be generous with portions.

 What kind of containers will we swap meals in?
 We highly recommend using a BPA-free container or dish.
 While it may be easier to buy the disposable foil containers, it might make sense for your group to invest in some quality, safe dishes that you can freeze AND bake in.
 After searching long and hard, I highly recommend using this container:

 A few reasons I like this pan: